 CRC, Inc. has been repairing concrete since 1946

-Concrete Raising Corporation’s core business is raising and leveling concrete by method of mud jacking.
+Concrete Raising Corporation’s core business is raising and leveling concrete by method of mud jacking or high density polyurethane.
 Our other services include void filling washouts and abandon utility lines.
-Should you require another type of concrete restoration or related service feel free to call and tap into our open network of various service providers that include; engineering, concrete paving, waterproofing, and more and many other professional service providers Please contact one of our knowledgeable staff today.
+Should you require another type of concrete restoration or related service feel free to call and tap into our open network of various service providers that include; engineering, concrete paving, waterproofing, and more and many other professional service providers.
+Please contact one of our knowledgeable staff today.